markwkidd/cushaw-handbook/growing/thinning.md

 This section will focus on managing the number and density of seedlings by prioritizing exceptional plants.
 Remember that culled immature fruit can be eaten as summer squash.

-## Imitate nature with succession sowing

-Wild plant species often have seeds which naturally germinate at different times.
-As a gardener, you can mimic nature by staggering your plantings with succession sowing.
-In some places with high pressure from pests, it can be useful to preemptively sow seeds every week or two during the season.

-In places with less consistent pressure, you might hold back a quarter or half of your seeds for the year to plant in case your seedlings are unexpectedly eaten, or killed by weather conditions.

 ## When to thin

 ![A young C. argyrosperma cushaw fruit grows on the vine]( {{ '/assets/images/growing/immature-argyrosperma-fruit-200w.jpg' | relative_url }} ){:class="float-right-third"}